How to Identify and Manage Hazards: Free Risk Assessment Template Included

 Review Your Assessment Thoroughly and Re-Assess in Future

 If you stay ready, you don’t have to get ready.
 Risk assessments should be a constant process that requires revaluation to see if any new hazards have arisen or if existing ones have changed.
 Circumstances change as businesses grow and change; if you are aware of any changes to the business, you should consider conducting an updated risk assessment.
-This could be a change in office layout, the introduction of a new staff member and new types of working being carried out.
+This could be a change in office layout, the introduction of a new staff member and new types of work being carried out.

 If the work you are carrying is particularly dangerous you might want to consider applying for a Permit-to-Work.